Neumann-N/Neumann-N.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate senior studying physics and mathematics at Minnesota State University, Mankato.
-I am currently researching climate related topics with a focus on both atmospheric and
+I enjoy climate related research and am most useful in thoery and code heavy projects.